What is it ?

 For STOL aircraft when flying at high AOA, it's particularly common to see very low IAS for a given TAS.
 However, many of the modern EFIS screens will display a TAS that is derived from the IAS, so there can be a corresponding error in the TAS at high AOA such that the low TAS appears to confirm a low IAS and making it appear as though there is no error.

-A simple method of determining position error is to fly on a day with very light (or nil) winds and record the groundspeed over 3 legs, each 120º apart.
-It should be noted that this simple method is only accurate in nil winds.
-At cruise speeds above 100 KIAS the error is relatively low for light windspeed.
-At speeds of around 50 KIAS the error increases with any wind present.
+One common method of determining position error is to fly on a day with very light winds and record the groundspeed over 3 legs, each 120º apart.
+It should be noted that this method is only accurate in absolute nil winds and that any small amount of wind will render the results inaccurate.
+The amount of error increases at low airspeeds - the ones we're really interested in testing.

 This Kitplane Article explains everything in greater detail and has a link to a spreadsheet used by the National Test Pilots School.
-The advantage of the spreadsheet is that it utilizes GPS and is a simple test to perform.
+The advantage of this spreadsheet is that it utilizes GPS, is extremely accurate, and is relatively simple to perform.